First Corps Area

 The First Corps Area was a Corps area (effectively a military district) of the United States Army.
 It replaced the Northeastern Department, and was headquartered at South Boston Army Base, Massachusetts.
 The organization included Army units and facilities in Maine, Massachusetts, New Hampshire, Rhode Island, Vermont, and Connecticut.
 It was responsible for the mobilization, and administration of the First United States Army (1936–38); the Fourth Army, I Army Corps with 9th, 26th, and 43d Divisions; XI Corps, constituted 29 July 1921, with the 76th, 94th, and 97th Division; coast defense units of the First Coast Artillery District, some units of the GHQ Reserve, and the Zone of the Interior support units of the First Corps Area Service Command.
-First Corps Area was redesignated First CASC in May 1941.
+First Corps Area was redesignated First Corps Area Service Command (CASC) in May 1941.